stridecolossus/JOVE/docs/blog/part-1-intro/code-generation.md

 }
 ```

 The Vulkan enumeration constant names are often extremely long since (with a couple of exceptions) _every_ value is prefixed with the enumeration name.
-We therefore build a _prefix_ so that the values can be truncated:
+This is because a native `typedef` is essentially a synonym rather than an actual 'type', hence each constant has to be globally unique.
+This is obviously not the case for a Java enumeration where the constants only need to be distinct within that type, therefore we build a _prefix_ so that the names can be truncated:

 ```java
 public void enumeration(String name, Map<String, Long> values) {